solodon4/Mach7/README.md

 --------------------------

 The library is not yet suitable for multi-threaded environment.
 Lock-free version of vtbl-map is in the works.

+Please refrain from using solution or project files checked in here.
+They are not in sync with most recent changes to directory structure and are difficult to maintain.
+They will ultimately be replaced with a less verbose system (likely CMake), and in the meantime please use build.bat to build tests on Windows.

 The following files crash GCC 4.4.5 on my Fedora 13 box:
     extractor.cpp, shape2.cpp, shape4.cpp, shape5.cpp, shape6.cpp, shape.cpp, numbers.cpp, category.cpp, exp.cpp